MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aro/aro-operations-Management-and-BCDR.md

   - Always keep your cluster up to date.
 Check for [cluster upgrades](/azure/openshift/howto-upgrade#check-for-azure-red-hat-openshift-cluster-upgrades)
   - Be aware of the release and deprecation process.
   - Control upgrades through schedules
-  - Review the need for [canary rollout](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.10/html-single/updating_clusters/index#update-using-custom-machine-config-pools-canary_updating-cluster-within-minor) update for citicial workloads
+  - Review the need for [canary rollout](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.10/html-single/updating_clusters/index#update-using-custom-machine-config-pools-canary_updating-cluster-within-minor) update for critical workloads
 - Network connectivity if a failover occurs.
   - If you need to distribute traffic across regions, consider using [Azure Front Door](/azure/frontdoor/front-door-overview).
 - Planned and unplanned failovers.